mmbase/mmbase-oldimport/contributions/aselect/README.txt

 - See documentation/mmbase-aselect.html for documentation

-- To build, place org.aselect.system.1.4.jar in this dir.
+- To build, place org.aselect.system.jar in this dir.

 2005-01-32